-PATH (People Assisting The Homeless) is seeking candidates with case management experience to join our new Santa Barbara PSH Program as a Case Manager.
+PATH (People Assisting The Homeless) is seeking candidates with case management experience to join our interim housing team at Connections in San Diego as a Case Manager.

 In addition to a rewarding work environment, we offer our employees a competitive benefits package that includes medical, dental and vision coverage, vacation and sick time, paid holidays, and a retirement plan.

 Since its foundation in 1984, PATH has pioneered bold and effective approaches to assist people experiencing homelessness.
 PATH operates services throughout California, connecting our clients to a comprehensive continuum of homelessness prevention, street outreach, employment preparation and placement assistance, individualized case management, supportive services, interim housing, and permanent supportive housing.

 Using a trauma informed and housing first approach, PATH’s Connections Interim Housing in San Diego provides stable shelter for guests who are vulnerable and chronically experiencing homelessness.
 Stays at last for approximately 90 days, during which time residents are provided assistance and access to services which aim to help obtain income and permanent housing.